Veronica J. Fabian MSW, RSW

 If you do not address your childhood traumas, your romantic relationships will.

-I am a fluently bilingual (English/French) Psychotherapist and Registered Social Worker with 28 years of experience counselling youth (age 16+), adults, couples and families.
+I am a bilingual (English & French) Psychotherapist and Registered Social Worker with 28 years of experience counselling individuals (age 16+), couples and families.

 Childhood Emotional Neglect (CEN)